korken89/trustflight_firmware/README.md

 From a practical perspective this is mostly a complete rewrite/redesign of the [old KFly code](https://github.com/korken89/kfly_firmware) into Rust, with better modularization and less complexity.

+## Layout

+In the `trustflight` folder is the main firmware, while in `trustflight-hal` is the low-level code for talking to the hardware, including abstrations, aka the HAL.

 ## Features

 * Runs the [cortex-m-rtfm scheduler](https://github.com/japaric/cortex-m-rtfm), practically the same as [crect (C++ version)](https://github.com/korken89/crect)